 - Links with the community – church, projects etc

 - After school clubs

 - Work with external agencies

 We consult with a wide range of agencies and partnerships to ensure the pastoral, medical and social needs of SEND children are met.
-Mrs Curry and Miss Sugden over see all the medical needs in school and both keep their training needs up to date depending on the needs of the individual children as well as good practice courses such as Safe handling of Medicines.
+Mrs Cleminson and Miss Sugden oversees all the medical needs in school and both keep their training needs up to date depending on the needs of the individual children as well as good practice courses such as Safe handling of Medicines.

-If you would like to discuss your SEND and or medical requirements in detail please contact the school to arrange an appointment to speak to Mrs Curry, our school SENDco.
+If you would like to discuss your SEND and or medical requirements in detail please contact the school to arrange an appointment to speak to Mrs Cleminson and Mrs Connor, our school SENDcos.